fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

   eks.amazonaws.com/role-arn='arn:aws:iam::<ACCOUNT_ID>:role/<KMS-ROLE-NAME>'
 ```

-Furthermore, you can also use the usual [environmentvariables used for specifying AWS
+Furthermore, you can also use the usual [environment variables used for specifying AWS
 credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html#envvars-list)
 , by patching the kustomize-controller deployment: